alexander-russell/folder-searcher/README.md

 ## Advanced setup

-To make daily use of this module for seamless for myself, I've configured a couple of extra things:
+To make frequent use of this module more convenient for myself, I've configured a couple of extra things.

 ### Shortcut